 New investments of Venrock are mostly focused on biopharmaceutical startups like Amunix and Pharvaris, bioscience ventures like Element Biosciences who develop new genetic tools, and startups like Biolux Research: focused on issues in a particular branch of healthcare — in this case, on orthodontic products development.

-In the post about IPO of their two companies: Cloudflare and 10x, Roberts warns new startups — which really hits home in a current panic-in-crisis situation — to not fall into trap of a false narrative, telling that startup success is a result of a formula “great idea+founder+possibly, a garage”, and if you have these, you’ll have enormous amount of funding.
-In reality, founders, both in early stages of development and later, have to be ready to make an enormous amount of strategic and executive effort.
+In the post about IPOs of their two companies: Cloudflare and 10x, Roberts warns new startups — which really hits home in a current panic-in-crisis situation — to not fall into trap of a false narrative, telling that startup success is a result of a formula “great idea+founder+possibly, a garage”, and if you have these, you’ll have an enormous amount of funding.
+In reality, founders, both in the early stages of development and later, have to be ready to make an enormous amount of strategic and executive effort.
 On a formative stage of a startup, it’s important to be ready to see and make a lot of good choices and very rapidly fix bad ones.

 Bessemer Venture Partner

 Bessemer Venture Partner is another old, very old venture capital firm.
 It was founded in 1911, and surely since then, they’ve done plenty (205 exits, 150 IPO, among which Allscripts and Bright Health).

 They position themselves as vertical software investors (software that is developed specifically for the needs of the industry it’s aiming for - as opposed to horizontal software, useful for quite a spectrum of industries - like Microsoft Word), so basically if you want to build software for healthcare, you fit.

 In their advice on building a successful vertical software for the industry — and getting their funds, — they urge founders to make sure they can build a $100M ARR business on the deep domain expertise in chosen verticals.
 That’s why it’s always nice to have a healthcare professional or few on your C-board when planning your product/getting ready to talk to any investor.